sophiebatten123/Tutoring-Hub/README.md

 ![Bookings](static/images/booking.png)

 ## View/Cancel Upcoming Lessons
-- Students are able to view their upcoming lessons, including the subject, date and time of the lesson. **(User Story 6)**
+- Students can view their upcoming lessons, including the subject, date and time of the lesson. **(User Story 6)**
-- Students are able to cancel their lessons if they are no longer able to attend. **(User Story 7)**
+- Students can cancel their lessons if they are no longer able to attend. **(User Story 7)**
 ---

 A picture of the upcoming lessons page can be seen below: